jicahoo/try-hibernate/README.md

 * Stick to HSQL and learn HSQL.
 It is better choice for this project.
 More details check HSQL chapter.
 * Easy to prepare table, data, bean.

+# Some tips when you run into some problems

+* Hibernate config seems not update.
+Try to run gradle processTestResources to update the hibernate.cfg.xml.

 # HSQL
 Reference: